takumaw/moinmoin-docker/README.md

 the container will automatically generate a new site under this directory from `/usr/local/share/moin` with additional settings (done by `/docker-entrypoint.sh`):

-* By default, user `root` is set as a superuser.
+* By default, user `Admin` is set as a superuser.
-  * `root` is not exist by default.
+  * `Admin` is not exist by default.
 You can create via <http://localhost:8080/LanguageSetup?action=newaccount> .
 * The `instance_dir` is set to `os.path.join(wikiconfig_dir, os.pardir)`, which points to `/usr/local/moin`.
 * All scripts under `/var/www/moin/server` is configured to use this wiki instance.